share-extras/content-expiration/README.txt

 A third script remove-expiration.js will remove the expiration metadata from a content item that you no longer wish to be managed in this way.
 You can run this on a document or on a folder to remove the metadata from all documents below that level.

+You can also manually remove content expiration metadata from items by using Share's Manage Aspects dialogue, to remove the Validity and Effectivity aspects.

 Installation
 ------------